 Do it right from the start

-If you are just getting started with Python development on a MacOS, do the necessary configurations to make sure you're using the right version of Python from the start.
+If you are just getting started with Python development on a macOS, do the necessary configurations to make sure you're using the right version of Python from the start.
 Installing Python 3, with or without Homebrew, and using alias will let you start coding, but it's not a good strategy for the long run.
 Using pyenv as a simple version management solution to get you off to a good start.
-We will go into more about pyenv next time.

 This article was originally published in May 2019 and has been updated by the editor.